dimsemenov/PhotoSwipe/website/documentation/options.md

 // (Also refer to `parseVerticalMargin` event)
 barsSize: {top:44, bottom:'auto'},

-// Element classes click on which should close the PhotoSwipe.
-// In HTML markup, class should always start with "pswp__", e.g.: "pswp__item", "pswp__caption".
-//
-// "pswp__ui--over-close" class will be added to root element of UI when mouse is over one of these elements
-// By default it's used to highlight the close button.
-closeElClasses: ['item', 'caption', 'zoom-wrap', 'ui', 'top-bar'],

 // Adds class pswp__ui--idle to pswp__ui element when mouse isn't moving for 4000ms
 timeToIdle: 4000,